bertofurth/Seagate-Central-Tips/Recover_Seagate_Central_Data.md

 ### The Layout of the Seagate Central Hard Drive
 The Seagate Central Hard drive contains a number of different partitions.

-Here we should the output of the "fdisk -l" command run on a Linux machine with the Seagate Central drive connected using a USB hard drive reader.
+Here we show the output of the "fdisk -l" command run on a Linux machine with the Seagate Central drive connected using a USB hard drive reader.